 More than crime.
 More than accidents.
 More than cancer, heart disease and AIDS.
 Abortion has taken more Black American lives than every other cause of death combined since 1973.
-In the United States, the abortion rate for Black women is almost 4 times that of White women.
-On average, 900 Black babies are aborted every day in the United States.
-This tragedy continues to impact the population levels of African Americans in the United States.
+In the United States, the abortion rate for Black women is more than 3 times that of White women.
+On average, more than 900 Black babies are aborted every day in our country.
+This tragedy continues to impact the population levels of African-Americans in the United States.

-Black women have a significantly higher abortion rate than Whites and Hispanics.
+Non-Hispanic Black women have a significantly higher abortion rate (23.8 per 1000 women of reproductive age) than that of Non-Hispanic Whites (6.6) and Hispanics (11.7).

-36.0% of all abortions in the U.S. in 2014 were performed on Black women, however, only about 13.3% of the total population is Black .
+38.4% of all reported abortions in the U.S. in 2019 were performed on Black women, however, only about 13.4% of the total population is Black.